 DoDEA-Pacific Guam District schools offer parents the choice of purchasing healthy meals each school day.
 Children who qualify under USDA National School Lunch Program guidelines may get meals at free or reduced prices.
 For more information, please contact the school where your child will attend.

-School Uniforms are required for DoDEA-Pacific Guam District schools K-12 students.
+School Uniforms are required for DoDEA-Pacific Guam District schools K-8 students.
 Authorized uniform components can be purchased on base as well as off-base.
+Guam High School has a dress code policy.
 View the school uniforms on the DoDEA-Pacific, Guam District schools website or request an informational brochure from the school.

 The school board is an elected body of parents of students attending DoDEA-Pacific Guam District Schools.
 School Board members serve a two (2) year term of office.
 The School Board operates in an advisory capacity to the Superintendent.

 Middle and High Schools have a variety of sports program offerings such as high school football, basketball, wrestling, tennis, cross country and middle school basketball, soccer, and volleyball.
 Contact the school or view the websites for more information.
 Don't forget to check out MWR Youth Programs on Naval Base Guam or 36 FSS on Andersen Air Force Base for additional youth sports programs.
 Off-base youth sports programs are also available through Guam Sports Complex 671-633-2521 or Guam Department of Parks and Recreation 671-475-6288.